therealemjy/eth-graphql/packages/eth-graphql/README.md

 ### Unnamed output properties

-In the GraphQL schema, unnamed output properties are assigned a generated name following the the
+In the GraphQL schema, unnamed output properties are assigned a generated name following the
 pattern: `valueX`, where `X` represents the property's position within the function output.

 e.g. ABI: